 "Every one of us is a memorial to long-dead stars.
 Every one of us was quite literally made in heaven.” – Marcus Chown, The Magic Furnace

 The wild inside and out whispers, calls to you.
 You can feel it in your bones as close your eyes and imagine running through the wild wood amongst the trees and animals and mysterious fungi.
-Earth, damp, animals hidden the tangled branches, stars burning in the night sky.
-It is a place in each of us – a forgotten world where we feel free.
+Earth, damp, beings hidden the tangled branches, stars burning in the night sky.
+The wild is a place in each of us – a forgotten world where we feel free.

-Join me and fellow starry-eyed learners as we embarking on a year of seasonal adventures we will travel through ancient forests, gaze at the burning winter stars, look for secret nests in the hedgerow and feel the powerful transformation of flower to seed in the summer meadow.
+Join me and fellow starry-eyed learners as we embark on a year of seasonal adventures that sees us travelling through ancient forests, gazing at the burning winter stars, looking for secret nests in the hedgerow and feeling the powerful transformation of flower to seed in the summer meadow.

 As we deepen our relationship with the more-than-human world we begin to awaken the wild within, exploring the meaning and wisdom of nature through seasonal themes: